micharbet/CLE/doc/HOWTO.md

 ### Searching through history

 The function `h` is a simple shortcut to the regular 'history' command.
-It just colorizes history output highlghting sequence number and the command itself.
-Use the `h` with the same parameters of the `history` command.
+It just colorizes history output highlighting the command itself.
+Use the `h` with the same parameters like the `history` command.

 The new command `hh` works with the rich history.
 When issued without arguments it prints out the 100 recent records.
 However, you can alter its behavior or otherwise filter the output using options and arguments.
-Use the following basic filters:
+Use the following filters and their combinations:
 - `hh string` to grep-search for the given string in the rich history file.
-The grep is applied to the whole file, so you can search for a specific date/time, a session identification, or you can use regular expressions, etc.
+   The grep is applied to the whole file, so you can search for a specific date/time, a session identification, etc. As long as it uses grep, the search string can contain regular expressions.
-- `hh number` prints out the most recent 'number' records.
-Note: the number can be in the range 1 ..
-999.

-Advanced filtering is done using these options:
+Issue `hh` with options:
 `-t` search only commands issued in the current session `-d` narrow down search to current days sessions
 `-s` filters only succesful commands (return code zero)